 Risk and Uncertainty

 - Identify, assess, and monitor risk associated with Horse Racing Alberta’s reputation and risk directly related to board members and board activities, and recommend for approval any matter requiring board action

-Membership: The Governance Committee is chaired by Brian Alexander.
+Membership: The Governance Committee is chair is currently vacant.

 - Shirley McClellan, CEO, HRA

 Chairmanship: The Chair of the Horse Racing Alberta Board will name the Chair of any and all committees, upon approval from the Board.

 Membership and Rotation: The Committee will be comprised of a minimum of three directors of the board, in addition to the Committee Chair and Board Chair.
 Horse Racing Alberta’s CEO will attend meetings by invitation.
 All committee members will be appointed for a 1 year term.
 Member terms can be extended on an annual basis.

 Resources: The CEO will determine and assign a staff member as the primary advisor to the Committee.
 If necessary, a recording secretary may also be appointed.
 The Committee will also be accorded a budget to cover meeting expenses, meals/coffee, photocopying, and other related activities.